jirikostiha/lexicon/readme.md

 # Lexicon
 ![Build workflow](https://github.com/jirikostiha/lexicon/actions/workflows/build.yml/badge.svg)
-Is a demonstration project.
+It's a demonstration project.
 It shows the possibility of implementing the service with a database.
-It provides words for other services such as Markov's word generator.
+It provides words for other services, for example Markov word generator.

 ## Usage
 1. To start the server, first deploy the database.